mvolkmann/MyUnixEnv/notes/GoNotes.md

 To run tests, enter `go test` in the directory of the tests.

 "Examples" are another way to write test functions.
+It is recommended to place these tests in a file named `example_test.go`.
 Example function names begin with `Example`, followed by the name of the function or type being tested.
 When testing a method, end the function name with